Scala trait

 Bytecode deep-dive

-Let’s take one step further and take the actual Bytecode apart, using javap -c:
+Let’s take one step further and take the actual Bytecode apart, using javap -c

 Observations:

-• Scala 2.12 and 2.13 result in the exact same Bytecode
+- Scala 2.12 and 2.13 result in the exact same Bytecode

-• Scala 3 places the constructor first
+- Scala 3 places the constructor first

-• The MyTrait$_setter_$id3_$eq(int) actually contains some setting-code now!
+actually contains some setting-code now!

-2: putfield #25 // Field id3:I
+as compared topublic void MyTrait$_setter_$id3_$eq(int); Code: 0: aload_0 1: iload_1 2: putfield #25 // Field id3:I 5: return

-public void MyTrait$_setter_$id3_$eq(int);
+public void MyTrait$_setter_$id3_$eq(int); Code: 0: return

-• the scala.runtime.Statics$#releaseFence() has a single jvm-operation (invokestatic) resulting from it.
+has a single jvm-operation (invokestatic

 Next Level: JVM 17

-The compiler can also target a specific version of the Java platform, using the -target:8 (-Xtarget for Scala 3) or -release option.
-However, for this simple example, there were no differences in the bytecode.
+The compiler can also target a specific version of the Java platform, using the -target:8

 Summary

-So, what to make of this?
-Easy: Using def or val in traits is purely a developer ergonomics decision, not a runtime difference.
+in traits is purely a developer ergonomics decision, not a runtime difference.